 A cultivar is a cultivated variety, the word is literally a portmanteau of cultivated and variety.
 This type of plant is cultivated by selecting a specimen that has a desirable characteristic.
-Just as varieties are a natural grouping within a species, cultivars are artificial and occur as a product of human intervention.
+Unlike varieties, which are a natural grouping within a species, cultivars are artificial and occur as a product of human intervention.

 There are many different types of cultivars.
 In respect to hot peppers, an example of desirable characteristics might be heat or size.
-A grower might select for either or both of these characteristics as well as others like resistance to disease.
-A cultivar can consist of a hybrid, or it can simply be an unusual form of a species.
+A grower might select for either or both characteristics and others, like resistance to disease.
+A cultivar can consist of a naturally occurring variety or a hybrid.

 Among the benefits of a cultivar is the fact that the farmer or gardener is able to predict what they are getting.
 There is no risk of the variation that you might get in the natural species.
 Note that to get this predictability, the gardener will have to grow plants vegetatively.
 Vegetative propagation refers to cultivation from cuttings as opposed to from seeds.

 - Pepper Anatomy: Learn all about what’s inside your pepper.